 Radically accepting being wronged by someone can relieve your anxiety to an incredible degree.
 Be that as it may, there are many other things in our lives that need to be radically accepted too insofar as we are wholeheartedly devoted to living a more equanimous life.
 For many years I was unable to accept the reality that I have GAD and OCD.
 I knew I had it, clearly, but I was unable to be at peace with it for many years.

 This led to frequent spells of self-loathing where I recall deeply hating myself on a daily basis.
 You too may feel the same way at this very moment.
-You may hate that you suffer from a phobia and wish that you could just be like everyone else.
+You may hate that you suffer from anxiety and wish that you could just be like everyone else.

 For so many years I looked at people who at the surface appeared to be happy and mirthful and recall truly hating them.
 I would often walk around being extremely envious of other people’s happiness, wanting them to suffer just as I was suffering.
 I felt that it wasn’t fair.

 There were many times in my life where I literally hated everyone and everything, including myself.
 What did this hatred do for me other than prolong and exacerbate my suffering?
-Granted, this was at a time where mindfulness meditation was a foreign concept to me, as was DBT.
+Granted, this was at a time where mindfulness meditation was a foreign concept to me, as was dialectical behavior therapy.

 Nevertheless, the years of emotional torment I experienced, as well as the deep hatred I had for everyone was largely due to my inability to radically accept my mental illnesses, among other things.
 I eventually grew to accept this reality as time went on.
 Although, it did take much longer than I had ever hoped.